hamzafar/object_detection/README.md

 1. detect objects in images (best result)
 2. embed camera in the algo
 3. use cell phone(android) as real time application

+create a sample image that contains multiple objects from Imagenet.
+And classify on that.